 Cultivation: This sedge is typically found in partial to full sun and more or less mesic conditions.
 It tolerates soil containing loam, clay-loam, rocky material, or sand.
 This is one of the few sedges that can invade lawns.

-Range & Habitat: Capitate Sedge is common throughout Illinois (see Distribution Map).
+Range & Habitat: The native Capitate Sedge is common throughout Illinois (see Distribution Map).
 Habitats include thin upland woodlands and savannas, rocky wooded slopes, woodland borders (particularly where there is occasional mowing), sandy or rocky meadows in wooded areas, grassy roadsides, abandoned fields, pastures, vacant lots, and lawns.
 This sedge is particularly common in disturbed habitats.

 Faunal Associations: The caterpillars of several butterflies, skippers, and moths feed on sedges (Carex spp.); the Lepidoptera Table lists many of these species.
 Several species of leafhoppers (particularly Cosmotettix spp.) suck juices from the foliage.
 The seeds of sedges are an important source of food to many birds (see the Bird Table); because Capitate Sedge is not a wetland species, its value as a food plant is restricted primarily to upland gamebirds and granivorous songbirds (e.g., sparrows).
 Hoofed mammalian herbivores may graze on sedges occasionally, but it is not preferred as a source of food.
 Capitate Sedge is too low-growing to provide much cover for wildlife.